Skip to main content

 What Is the Core Principle of Voluntariness?

-The core principle of voluntariness is rooted in the idea that your is personal and protected.
+The core principle of voluntariness is rooted in the idea that your health information is personal and protected.
 The ADA generally prohibits employers from asking disability-related questions or requiring medical examinations.
 However, it makes an exception for voluntary wellness programs, recognizing that such programs can be beneficial for both employees and employers.

 To qualify for this exception, the program must be truly voluntary.
 This means that you, the employee, must have a genuine choice to participate.
 Your employer cannot force you to join the program, and they cannot penalize you for declining.